Lighting Design Intern

 Bi-weekly stipend provided – amount to be discussed during interview/offer letter.

-Interns are required to work with a minimum of 2 days per week at our New York office.
+For efficiency of training, Interns are required to work in person at our New York office.

 120 Walker Street, 7E